-The key recommendation for moving forward is to ensure that digital technologies do not merely enhance learning but should be placed at the ‘heart of learning’ but how does this look?
+The key recommendation for moving forward is to ensure that digital technologies do not merely enhance learning, but should be placed at the ‘heart of learning’.
+So how does this look?

 - Digital technologies should no longer be viewed as ‘ICT to enhance learning’ but it should have a significant impact upon it

-- A starting point would be for educators to embed technologies at the heart of learning in Numeracy, Literacy and Health and Wellbeing
+- A starting point would be for educators to embed technologies at the heart of learning in Numeracy, Literacy and Health & Wellbeing

 - The focus should not be on the technology but how it is used by educators i.e. to exploit the motivation for technology in the workplace and the natural curiosity of young children

 The integration of digital technologies, as part of day to day pedagogy (how we teach), is likely to form a significant part of a teacher’s professional development.
 A good starting point to help teachers evaluate current practice is the use of the SAMR model and this simple ICT skills audit.